Caravan Fridge: Replace or Repair?

 Author: Paul Napthali Date Posted:13 December 2017

 Most campers will identify that a generous size fridge is one of the most important components whilst camping, especially if your camping with kids.
-All though some campers opt for a quality ice box, an RV fridge is a top priority on the road to enable you to keep your food and beverage at a nice chilled temperature during those long sizzling summer adventures.
+All though some campers opt for a quality ice box, an RV fridge is a top priority on the road to enable you to keep your food and beverages at a nice chilled temperature during those long sizzling summer adventures.

-So, what happens when your fridge stops working? there are a few things to look out for whether it be a flickering of an internal light, to the internals of the fridge not cooling, it's really a process of elimination to diagnose the problem.
+So, what happens when your fridge stops working?
+There are a few things to look out for whether it be a flickering of an internal light, to the internals of the fridge not cooling, it really is a process of elimination to diagnose the problem.
 Depending on your fridge type whether it be a 2 - way compressor fridge or a 3 - way absorption fridge, there are different components in each that can be faulty and need to be replaced or need urgent service attention.

 How Do Caravan Refrigerators Work?

 There are two main types of caravan fridges on the RV market today.
 Firstly, there is your 3-way fridge offering you 3 fuel sources to choose from - 240 volt, 12 volt and Gas.
 This will enable you to operate the fridge anytime and anywhere giving you the choice to run off 240 volt mains power at a caravan park, 12volt while travelling on the road or gas when free camping for extended periods.